rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 are `RDKit::ROMOL_SPTR` and `RDKit::RWMOL_SPTR`, for `RDKit::ROMol`
 and `RDKit::RWMol` objects respectively.

-This isn't just relevant to the RDKit, but worth noting.
-The new C++ standard also has `shared_ptr` and `scoped_ptr` in the standard namespace (essentially, they've adopted the boost libraries).
-As I discovered the hard way, if you put `using namespace boost` and `using namespace std` at the top of your source file (and let's face it, who doeesn't?) , and use the unqualified name `shared_ptr` in your code, then when you start using C++11, you'll have to go all through your code explicitly stating whether you're using `std::shared_ptr` or `boost::shared_ptr`.
+Something that isn't just relevant to the RDKit, but worth noting generally, is that the new C++ standard also has `shared_ptr` and `scoped_ptr` in the standard namespace (essentially, they've adopted the boost libraries).
+As I discovered the hard way, if you put `using namespace boost` and `using namespace std` at the top of your source file (and let's face it, who doesn't?), and use the unqualified name `shared_ptr` in your code, then, when you start using C++11, you'll have to go all through your code explicitly stating whether you're using `std::shared_ptr` or `boost::shared_ptr`.
 Worth getting in the habit now!

-## The Molecule Objects
+## The Molecule Classes

-Unlike in the Python libraries, in C++ there are two different molecule objects, `RDKit::ROMol` and `RDKit::RWMol`.
+Unlike in the Python libraries, in C++ there are two different molecule classes, `RDKit::ROMol` and `RDKit::RWMol`.
 They are both declared in GraphMol.h.
 ROMol (the Read-Only molecule) is used in most instances.
-It can't be edited and therefore can be used as a `const` parameter in function calls, which allows the compiler more freedom to optimise code.
+It can't be edited.
 On those occasions where you will need to edit the molecule, you'll need to use the RWMol (Read-Write).

 ## Reading and Writing Molecules